-When addressing hazards in the workplace most of the focus is put towards the physical hazards that could harm us.
-For example, hazards such as slips and trips, electrocution, heavy equipment, struck-by incidents, etc. are the topics focused on when looking for things that can seriously injure or hurt us.
+When addressing hazards in the workplace, most of the focus is put on the physical hazards that could harm us.
+For example, hazards such as slips and trips, electrocution, heavy equipment, struck-by incidents, etc., are the topics focused on when looking for things that can seriously injure or hurt us.
 While there should be an emphasis on the many physical hazards in our workplaces, human performance factors that affect our work need to also be addressed.

 What are Human Performance Factors?

 Human performance factors are factors that affect an individual’s ability to work safely and efficiently.
 They may also affect an entire workforce, but for this safety talk, we will discuss a few of these factors and how they can affect you as an individual worker.
 Factors such as stress, time pressures, distractions, personal abilities, and lack of direction are some common human performance factors that can play a huge role in a jobsite incident such as an injury or property loss.
 There are many other factors that we will not cover in this short safety talk.